Free textbook: Public Health in Humanitarian Action

 - Dan Brun Petersen, Emergency Department Staff Specialist, Holbæk Hospital

-- Vibeke Brix, Copenhagen University Hospital
+- Vibeke Brix, University Hospital of Copenhagen

 The current version of Public Health in Humanitarian Action is the first edition.